Coast Guard, DHS.

 Safety Zone; Pago Pago Harbor, America Samoa.

 (a) Location.
-The following area is a safety zone: All waters encompassed by a line starting at Breakers Point (eastern edge of Pago Pago Harbor entrance) thence southeast to 14° 18′47″ S, 170° 38′54.5″ W thence southwest to 14° 19′03″ S, 170° 39′14″ W, thence northwest to Tulutulu Point and then following the Pago Pago Harbor coastline back to the point of origins.
-This safety zone extends from the surface of the water to the ocean floor.
+The following area is a safety zone: Breakers Point (eastern edge of Pago Pago Harbor entrance) thence southeast to 14°18′47″ S, 170°38′54.5″ W thence southwest to 14°19′03″ S, 170°39′14″ W, thence northwest to Tulutulu Point and then following the coastline encompassing Pago Pago Harbor.
+This regulated area extends from the surface of the water to the ocean floor.

 (c) Regulations.
 (1) All persons and vessels not registered with the sponsor as participants or support/enforcement vessels are considered spectators.
-The “support/enforcement vessels” consist of any territory, or local law enforcement and sponsor provided vessels assigned or approved by the COTP Honolulu to patrol the safety zone.
+The “support/enforcement vessels” consist of any territory, or local law enforcement and sponsor provided vessels assigned or approved by the Captain of the Port Honolulu to patrol the safety zone.

-(2) No spectator shall anchor, block, loiter or impede the transit of participants or support/enforcement vessels in the safety zone while this section is effective, unless cleared by or through a support/enforcement vessel.
+(2) No spectator shall anchor, block, loiter or impede the through transit of participants or support/enforcement vessels in the safety zone during the effective date and times, unless cleared for entry by or through a support/enforcement vessel.

-(3) Spectator vessels may be moored to a waterfront facility within the safety zone in such a way that they shall not interfere with the progress of the events.
-Such mooring must be complete at least 30 minutes prior to the effective period of this section and remain moored through the duration of the events.
+(3) Spectator vessels may be moored to a waterfront facility within the safety zone in such a way that they shall not interfere with the progress of the event.
+Such mooring must be complete at least 30 minutes prior to the establishment of the safety zone and remain moored through the duration of the event.

 (d) Informational Broadcasts.
-The COTP or a designated representative will inform the public through broadcast notices to mariners of the enforcement period for the safety zone as well as any changes in the planned schedule.
-Once the zone is being enforced, due to the commencement of the race, transiting, anchoring, and loitering in the harbor is forbidden and the harbor will remain closed until 8:30 a.m., or earlier if the Coast Guard issues an “All Clear” after the race has concluded and the harbor is deemed safe for normal operations.
+The Captain of the Port or a designated representative will inform the public through broadcast notices to mariners of the enforcement period for the safety zone.
+The harbor will remain closed until the Coast Guard issues an “All Clear” for the harbor after the race has concluded the harbor is deemed safe for normal operations.

 End Supplemental Information